Recessed Lighting Types: How to Choose the Right Fit

 1. LED Light Bulb

-LED light bulbs are the most energy-efficient option for recessed lighting, consuming significantly less power than incandescent or fluorescent bulbs.
-They also have a longer lifespan, providing cost savings in the long run.
+LED light bulbs are the most energy-efficient option for recessed lighting, using far less power than incandescent or fluorescent bulbs.
+They also last a lot longer, often 25,000 to 50,000 hours, which adds up to real cost savings over time.

 2. Incandescent Light Bulb